 Home insurance rates are based on factors that increase or decrease risk, including how likely it is you will file a claim under your policy.
 When you reduce your risk of filing a claim by taking certain measures around your home, your insurance company will often reward you with a discounted rate.

-One of the highest-percentage home insurance discounts available is for bundling insurance policies.
+One of the biggest potential ways to save through a home insurance discount is by bundling insurance policies.
 With a home and auto bundle, you insure both policies with the same carrier.
 Not only is it easier for you to keep track of your insurance policies, but it also means you should be eligible for some kind of bundling discount with the insurance company.
 Although home and auto is the most common bundle, your insurance carrier may also offer other bunding options such as condo or renters insurance policies.

 Security and safety measures are another way to get a home insurance discount.
 Adding security features to your home can make your home secure, which reduces your chances of a break-in.
 They can also alert you to things like fires and gas leaks, which could save your family from injuries or even death.
 Security and safety measures are usually devices, such as:

 - Deadbolts on exterior doors